For a portrait of Maduro’s opponent, see Venezuelan candidate’s second chance to defeat ‘Chavismo’

-“My firm opinion, as clear as the full moon – irrevocable, absolute, total – is … that you elect Nicolas Maduro as president,” Chavez said in December, waving a copy of the Venezuelan Constitution as he spoke.
+“My firm opinion, as clear as the full moon – irrevocable, absolute, total – is … that you elect Nicolas Maduro as president,” Chavez said in early December, waving a copy of the Venezuelan Constitution as he spoke.
 “I ask this of you from my heart.
 He is one of the young leaders with the greatest ability to continue, if I cannot.”

 Serving as both the country’s vice president and foreign minister, Maduro often was seen in the front row of Chavez’s news conferences and traveled to Cuba many times alongside Chavez as he underwent cancer treatment.

 “He is without a doubt one of the ministers who is closest to Chavez,” political analyst German Campos told CNN en Español after Chavez tapped Maduro as vice president in October.

 As foreign minister, Maduro was the country’s top diplomat as ties grew with Cuba and tensions rose with the United States.

 In recent years, he has been an outspoken critic of U.S. policies toward Venezuela.

 When the Treasury Department added four Venezuelan officials to its drug kingpin list in 2011, Maduro accused the U.S. agency of acting as “a sort of world police agency” that has falsely named “decent citizens of our country … as drug traffickers.”

 “A country like that has no moral authority to judge generals and political officials in Venezuela,” he said.
 “We reject it and we believe that the drug trafficking mafias are there, in a sick society like the United States.”